Mounica2045/-salesforce-training/Week1/Day3/README.md

 Reports and analytics become easy
 Teams can collaborate efficiently

+REFLECTIVE QUESTIONS:-

+## 1. Why can’t companies manage everything using Excel sheets?

+Excel sheets work for small amounts of data, but large companies handle millions of records.
+Managing everything in spreadsheets can cause:

+* Duplicate data
+* Human errors
+* Difficulty in tracking updates
+* Poor security
+* Slow reporting
+* Problems when multiple people edit at the same time

+Enterprise systems organize data properly and make management faster, safer, and more efficient.

+---

+## 2. Why are relationships important between objects?

+Relationships connect related data between objects.
+They help systems understand how information is linked.

+Example:

+* A Student belongs to a Department
+* A Faculty teaches Courses

+Without relationships, data becomes disconnected and difficult to manage.
+Relationships reduce duplication and make reporting easier.

+---

+## 3. What problems happen if data is inconsistent?

+Inconsistent data creates confusion and wrong results.

+Examples:

+* Same student name entered differently in multiple places
+* Incorrect attendance values
+* Different phone numbers for the same person

+Problems caused:

+* Wrong reports
+* Poor decision-making
+* Duplicate records
+* Loss of trust in data
+* Operational mistakes

+---

+## 4. Why should repetitive calculations be automated?

+Manual calculations take time and can lead to mistakes.
+Automation:

+* Saves time
+* Reduces human error
+* Provides accurate results instantly
+* Improves productivity

+Example:
+Automatically calculating attendance percentage or grades using formula fields instead of calculating manually every time.

+---

+## 5. Why should invalid data be blocked early?

+Blocking invalid data early prevents incorrect information from entering the system.

+Examples:

+* Preventing letters in phone number fields
+* Blocking attendance greater than total classes
+* Ensuring email format is correct

+Benefits:

+* Maintains data quality
+* Reduces future errors
+* Improves system reliability
+* Makes reports accurate

+---

+## 6. Why is Salesforce called a metadata-driven platform?

+Salesforce is called a metadata-driven platform because its applications are built using metadata instead of hard-coded programming.

+Metadata means “data about data,” such as:

+* Objects
+* Fields
+* Relationships
+* Validation rules
+* Workflows

+In Salesforce, admins can customize applications by changing metadata without modifying the actual code.
+This makes Salesforce:

+* Flexible
+* Easy to customize
+* Faster to develop
+* Easy to maintain

+For example, adding a new field to a Student object can be done without writing complex code.

 Therefore, structured data is the foundation of modern enterprise applications and business systems.
 <img width="1903" height="907" alt="Screenshot 2026-05-09 204346" src="https://github.com/user-attachments/assets/ed51d584-98bc-486d-a04e-e98692758de6" />
 <img width="792" height="486" alt="Screenshot 2026-05-09 175005" src="https://github.com/user-attachments/assets/660b3bf0-fd51-42e2-9cc9-eb4de07c2bad" />